Akinesis - a condition in which a muscle, such as the heart, is unable to move, flex or function properly.

 Invasive - refers to a procedure requiring the insertion of an instrument or device into the body (through the skin or an orifice) to help diagnose or treat a medical problem.

-Less invasive — refers to a surgery or procedure that is easier on the body and the patient-recovery process than a more stressful and “invasive” procedure.
+Less invasive - refers to a surgery or procedure that is easier on the body and has a more rapid patient-recovery process than a more stressful and "invasive” procedure.

-LIVE — The BioVentrix acronym for “less invasive ventricular enhancement,” a new and gentler method of restoring heart size, volume and function.
+LIVE - The BioVentrix acronym for "less invasive ventricular enhancement,” a new and gentler method of restoring heart shape, volume and function.

-Non-contractile — incapable of contracting or squeezing, for example, heart muscle tissue that cannot contract to pump blood properly.
+Non-contractile - incapable of contracting or squeezing.
+For example, heart muscle tissue that cannot contract to pump blood properly as a result of scarring.

 Prognosis - a prediction of the probable course and outcome of a disease.